madetech/handbook/communities-of-practice/cloud-and-engineering/book-club/welcome.md

 - It should be a free-flowing session and we'll use the book to provide direction.
 - At the end, we'll have a chat about what to read before the next meet-up.
 - We meet on the third Friday of the month at 1600.
 - It's an open invite to anyone at Made Tech.
-Just head over to the #eng-book-club Slack channel to pick up the link!
+Just head over to the #eng-bookclub Slack channel to pick up the link!

 ## What do I need to do?